miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 We can think about a transistor as consisting of two diodes facing in opposing directions.
 If we apply a voltage from the emitter to the collector, one of them is always in reverse bias and won't allow current to flow.

-However, if we apply a positive voltage to the P region, electrons from the reverse biased n region are attracted to the base.
-Through that, the depletion area decreases, and electron holes of the P-type fill up.
+However, if we apply a positive voltage to the P region, electrons from the n region are attracted to the base.
+Through that, the depletion area decreases, and the electron holes of the P region fill up.

 Because there is no depletion region anymore, the electrons from the first N region are attracted to the plus pole of the battery connected from the emitter to the collector and current can flow between the emitter and collector.

-The higher the current on the base, the less the depletion region becomes, the less the resistance between emitter and collector, and the higher the current flow between emitter and collector.
+The higher the current on the base, the less the depletion region, the less the resistance between emitter and collector, and the higher the current flow between emitter and collector.

 $I_{CE}=I_B*H_{fe}$
 The collector-emitter current is magnitudes higher than the base current.
 In fact, the base current and the collector-emitter current are proportionally linked by the proportionality constant Hfe that we can find in data sheets of transistors.